Balthazaar/python-react-test/readme.md

 ```
 docker-compose ud -d
 ```
+Flask API is going to be accessible on on http://localhost:5000

-Open search-fron-end folder and from there we are going to build the docker container for the front end app
+Go into search-front-end folder and from there we are going to build the docker container for the front end app

 ```
 docker build -t search-front-end/react-app .